inquidia/ParquetPlugin/README.md

 This Plugin is tightly integrated with Hadoop.
 It is recommended this plugin only be used when writing to files in HDFS.

-A big thank you to my employer [Inquidia Consulting](www.inquidia.com) for allowing me to open source this plugin.
+Released as open source by [Inquidia Consulting](www.inquidia.com).

 System Requirements
 ---
 -Pentaho Data Integration 5.0 or above
 -Pentaho Big Data Plugin
--The Hadoop client must be installed on the machine if trying to write to Parquet files on the local machine.
+-The Hadoop client must be installed on the machine if trying to write to Parquet files on the local machine instead of HDFS.

 Installation
 ---